microsoft/hlsl-specs/proposals/0014-wave-size-range.md

  with different numbers or values of parameters, the existing error indicating an attribute conflict is produced.
 * If more than three or fewer than one parameter is applied to `WaveSize`.
-* If negative values are provided for any of the `WaveSize` parameters.
-* If float values are provided for any of the `WaveSize` parameters.
-* If non-numerical values are provided for any of the `WaveSize` parameters.
-* If non-literal variables are provided for any of the `WaveSize` parameters.

 #### Validation Changes